CarlosVieira99/local2spot/README.md

 - `SHAZAM_TIMEOUT_SECONDS`, `SHAZAM_MAX_RETRIES`, `SHAZAM_BACKOFF_BASE`
 - `LOG_FILE` – Where to write the failures log (default: `failed_tracks.log`)

-Scopes: The app needs `user-library-read` and `user-library-modify` configured.
-During the first run you’ll complete the OAuth flow in the browser.
+Scopes: During the first run you’ll complete the OAuth flow in the browser and approve `user-library-read` and `user-library-modify`.
+You don’t configure scopes in the dashboard; they’re requested by the app at login time.

 ### 4. Usage